 Betty Chapman is the historian and author behind the book Rough Road to Justice: The Journey of Women Lawyers in Texas.
 Her book describes the many “firsts” of women lawyers in Texas, discussing how they learned the law, established careers, and balanced their lives with the demands of law practice.
 It is a story of fight for equality for women in the legal profession.
 Betty is an expert storyteller, who seamlessly injects compelling anecdotes to help listeners or readers “feel” the struggle of those who fought so hard for equality.

-Raised in a military family, Lisa Tatum rarely faced racism on the Air Force base.
-That changed when Lisa became an Assistant Criminal District Attorney for Bexar County, Texas.
+Raised in a military family, Lisa Tatum grew up in an environment of inclusion, living in the military culture surrounding the Air Force base.
+That changed when Lisa began to practice law in the courthouse as an Assistant Criminal District Attorney for Bexar County, Texas.
 With fierce determination, Ms. Tatum pressed on and became successful – prosecuting over 100 cases by jury and bench trials.
 Sex discrimination, racism, even ageism, has helped forge Lisa’s commitment to justice.
 Lisa is admitted to practice law before all courts of the state of Texas, the United States District Court of the Western District and the United States Court of Appeals for the Fifth Circuit.

 As a child, Yuri Kochiyama along with family was sent to a Japanese Internment Camp in Arkansas.
 In 1948, Yuri and her husband, Bill Kochiyama, moved to New York and along with their six children lived in public housing.
 Her activism was shaped by the death of her father, her experience in the internment camp, and living in public housing.
 After moving to Harlem in 1960, she began actively participating in Asian American, Black, and Third World movements for civil and human rights.
 Yuri was the founder of Asian Americans for Action which sought to build a more political Asian American movement that linked itself to Black liberation.
 In 1988, she, her husband, and other Japanese internees fought for the Civil Liberties Act and won.
 The Act was a formal apology and provided reparations to WWII internees.